 Long Distance Running

 My brother is an ultra-marathon runner.
 All I can say to this is, “who came up with the idea anyway?”
 Just the name of this sport is an indicator of suffering.
 Hey, let’s take the title of the most grueling running race in history and add the word “ultra.”
-It’s like telling your dentist you want the extra invasive root canal.
+It’s like telling the dentist you want the extra-invasive root canal.

 I actually have great admiration for long distance runners (LDRs).
 They have a passion to run.
 It energizes them.
 They enjoy it.
-They don’t feel right if they don’t get to run, and it fuels the rest of their day.
+They don’t feel right if they don’t get to run.
+It fuels the rest of their day.
 Meanwhile, us minimal-range-joggers (MRJs) may do an occasional mile to neutralize an ill-advised drive-thru lunch, but for most of us it’s hardly an activity we look forward to.

 Interestingly, if you were to stop a LDR mid-run, you’d likely experience a normal, pleasant conversation.
 Stop a MRJ during a short jaunt and it’s an entirely different story.
 Between Darth Vadian gasps for air, the dialog is often characterized by breathless bursts of, “I hate this…” or, “this is killing me…” And when they’ve completed their token run, they usually offer themselves a hefty grace period before any further activity is required.